-John P. Varnum Family Collection
+John P. Varnum Family Papers

 Scope and Contents

-The collection consists chiefly of the personal correspondence of Varnum Family members and other correspondents circa 1841-1927, with the bulk of the materials from the family's Jacksonville period of 1877 to 1888.
-Most of the letters are outgoing correspondence to relatives from Josephine L. Dyer (signed "Josie") Varnum, wife of John P. Varnum.
 Miscellaneous materials include several nineteenth century legal documents relating to the family's real estate holdings in Florida.
 Of special interest in the collection are two letters to John P. Varnum, dated May 12, 1877 and April 25, 1878, from Mrs. Henry Ward Beecher, Mandarin, Florida.
 She was the sister-in-law of Harriet Beecher Stowe, owner of a Mandarin residence from 1867 to 1884.
 All items are originals.
 Most letters are legible and typed transcriptions of selected letters are available.

 - Created: 1841-1927

-- Other: Majority of material found in 1877-1888
+- Created: Majority of material found within 1877-1888

 Conditions Governing Access